 How to Plan a Family Christmas Movie Night

-We always set aside time to watch a few of these movies and shows, but it’s much more fun to watch them commercial free, and straight from Netflix or a Blu-Ray.
-You can find holiday movies in abundance this time of year in any bix box store.
+We always set aside time to watch a few of these movies and shows, and while it’s fun to watch them live, it’s much more enjoyable to watch them commercial free, and straight from Netflix or a Blu-Ray.
+You can find holiday movies in abundance this time of year in any big box store.
+So grab yourself an Amazon Fire Stick, Roku or other streaming device, and let’s count down our favorite Christmas movies!

 Which takes us to Step One in starting a Christmas movie night tradition.